Mervill/Tanagra/TanagraExample/README.md

-These examples are based on (and uses shaders and assets from) [Sascha Willems fantastic C example project](https://github.com/SaschaWillems/Vulkan).
-Be sure to check it out.
+Originally this was going to be C#'ified versions of [Sascha Willems fantastic C example project](https://github.com/SaschaWillems/Vulkan).
+But I've decided to take a wholly C# approach to these examples.

+`ExampleRenderToDisk` is the introductory example.
+When run it should create a file called `out.bmp` with an image of a triangle.
+This example uses the absolute minimum number of Vulkan features/concepts and does not rely on any other files.
+It should serve as a good introduction to Vulkan's core concepts.

 ```
 /*